School bus background with BACK TO SCHOOL

 • Back-up safely.
 With more kids on the roads it’s especially important to reverse with caution.
 Don’t just rely on your back up cameras but look everywhere before slowly backing up.

-Remember, the 2020-2021 school year was impacted by school closures and some kids are returning to school for the first time in over a year.
-They are more likely to be distracted and less-practiced in safety than ever before.
+Remember, kids haven't been thinking about walking to school for a few months.
+They are more likely to be distracted and less-practiced in safety than later in the school year.

 Crashes and incidents are avoidable with the right precautions in place.
 Take the time to talk safety with your drivers, especially when major changes to traffic patterns occur, including kids going back to school.